TediusTimmy/DeciCalc/README.md

 * < : start entering a label in this cell.
 Finish by pressing enter.
 * = : start entering a formula in this cell.
 Finish by pressing enter.
 * q or F7 : exit.
 You must next press either 'y' to save and exit, or 'n' to not save and exit to actually exit.
-* ! : recalculate the sheet (sometimes, you need to do this after loading saved data)
+* ! : recalculate the sheet
 * W : save the sheet
 * d : delete the current cell
 * y : copy the current cell
 * p : paste the current cell
 * e : edit the current cell's contents
 * Shift left/right (also F9/F12 because ...
 Windows) : widen or narrow the current column.
 Columns can be between 1 and 40 cells wide.
 This is not a saved setting.
+* # : Switch between column-major and row-major recalculation.
+* $ : Switch between top-to-bottom and bottom-to-top recalculation.
+* % : Switch between left-to-right and right-to-left recalculation.
+* , : Toggle between using ',' and '.' as the decimal separator.
+This is not a saved setting.

 The sheet automatically recalculates after you finish entering a label or formula, and when you paste a cell.
 If a cell references a cell that hasn't been computed yet, then that cell will be computed, unless we are already in the process of computing that cell (circular reference).
-This ought to remove most of the reasons for wanting to change the order of sheet computation.
+This ought to remove most of the reasons for wanting to change the order of sheet computation (but, if you feel the need, it is very customizable).

 Formula Language